Ozurdex Side Effects

 Generic Name: dexamethasone ophthalmic

-Note: This page contains side effects data for the generic drug dexamethasone ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Ozurdex.
+Note: This document contains side effect information about dexamethasone ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Ozurdex.

 For the Consumer